merlynjocol/merlynjocol.github.io/README.md

 # .github.io
-Portfolio of  a professional in the International Cooperation sector and Digital transformation towards SDG's
+Portfolio of a Women in the International Cooperation sector and Digital transformation towards SDG's